 I’m now studying Meridian Yoga for my 500 hour training with Annie Cryer, incorporating meridian and energy work with Vanda Scaravelli’s philosophies, combining my training and love for Shiatsu with yoga.
 My journey of study continues to inspire my teaching journey…

-When I’m not teaching, my own daily practice includes yoga, Pilates and running.
+When I’m not teaching, my own daily practice includes yoga, Pilates, swimming and running.
 I have a deep connection with the ocean and have always lived close to her.
 I surf as often as I can and when there’s no waves, I like to run along side the sea and sense her rhythm.

 After 2 pregnancies and 3 babies (do the maths on that one!), I enjoy the stillness and peace that yoga and mindfulness allows me to feel.
 My body has changed and it now responds differently to different movements.
 I’ve learnt to allow my body these changes and not try to push it where it doesn’t want to go.

 My exploration of health and healing through many modalities has helped me to find balance in my own life and guide my clients to find balance in theirs.

 I like to view balance in terms of the yin yang symbol.
 At the extreme yang, it becomes yin; at the extreme yin, it becomes yang.
 There’s a little of each in the other.
 Together they find balance.
 We are all yin yang.
 Sometimes more yin than yang, other times more yang than yin.
 With the right guidance and practices, we can spend more time in that perfect balance of yin equaling yang.

 If this resonates with you, if you’re looking to find some balance in your training and health regime, join my practice.

 Registered Yoga Teacher 200hr (RYT)